-Wind power is clean and renewable, but turbine placement can be difficult and controversial because of natural resource impacts, aesthetics, noise, and the need for turbine placement elevations between 2,500-3,300 feet, locations in Vermont that tend to be sensitive with thin soils and steep slopes.
-The windiest areas in the region are most often on the higher-elevation ridge lines that are sensitive habitats for plants and wildlife, and are the source of the region's most pristine headwaters.
+Energy generated from wind power is clean and renewable, but turbine placement can be difficult and controversial because of natural resource impacts, aesthetics, noise, and the need for turbine placement elevations between 2,500 and 3,300 feet, locations in Vermont that tend to have sensitive, thin soils and steep slopes.
+The windiest areas in the Region are most often on the higher-elevation ridgelines that are sensitive habitats for plants and wildlife, and are the source of the area's most pristine headwaters.
 In areas where road access does not exist, new permanent roads must be built to service the wind facility.
-Other potentially negative environmental impacts include bird and bat mortality, habitat disruption and fragmentation, erosion, pollution from facility maintenance, turbine noise, and visual flicker.
+Other potentially negative environmental impacts include bird and bat mortality, habitat disruption and